RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros2-ios-app-with-swift.md

 ### ros2msg
 - **Purpose:**
-  Defines message types and data structures used in ROS2 communications.
+  Defines message types and data structures used in ROS 2 communications.
 - **Usage:**
   Provides message models like `ROS2String` to package data and ensure proper serialization and deserialization using Swift’s Codable protocol.
 - **Implementation:**
-  Structures messages in a way that aligns with ROS2 standards, facilitating seamless interaction between different nodes and platforms.
+  Structures messages in a way that aligns with ROS 2 standards, facilitating seamless interaction between different nodes and platforms.

 ## Understanding the DDS Mechanism
-DDS (Data Distribution Service) underpins the efficient and reliable exchange of data between ROS2 nodes.
+DDS (Data Distribution Service) underpins the efficient and reliable exchange of data between ROS 2 nodes.
 Key points include:
 - **DDS Communication Model:**
   Uses a publish/subscribe model where publishers send messages to topics and subscribers receive them based on topic subscriptions.
 - **Quality of Service (QoS):**
   DDS allows customization of parameters (e.g., reliability, durability, latency) ensuring high-performance communication even in real-time applications.
 - **Fast RTPS Integration:**
   The FastRTPSSwift package bridges the Fast RTPS library with SwiftROS2, managing:
-  - **Participant Creation:** The ROS2 node (CentralNode) acts as a participant joining a DDS domain.
+  - **Participant Creation:** The ROS 2 node (CentralNode) acts as a participant joining a DDS domain.
   - **Writer and Reader Registration:** Publishers (writers) and subscribers (readers) are registered with the DDS participant.
   - **Message Routing:** DDS middleware routes messages efficiently between registered writers and readers, applying QoS policies.
 - **Abstraction in SwiftROS2:**